TheRainbowPhoenix/PythonExtra/docs/sh/modcasioplot-en.md

 _Text mode._ `casioplot` automatically switches PythonExtra into graphics mode when imported.
 Programs that want to render graphics frames after a `print()` should `show_screen()` _before_ rendering the first frame since `print()` switches to text mode.

 _Performance._ Writing to VRAM is the main reason why rendering in `casioplot` is sometimes much faster than in Basic.
 Basic pushes the rendered data to the display after every call, which is slow.
-Unfortunately, `casioplot` ends up losing for complex drawing tasks for which Basic has complex functions (like DrawStat) while `casioplot` just as single pixels.
+Unfortunately, `casioplot` ends up losing for complex drawing tasks for which Basic has complex functions (like DrawStat) while `casioplot` just has single pixels.
 In this case, functions from the [gint module](modgint-en.md) can be of help.

 ## Differences with the official `casioplot` module